bitwarden/help/_articles/organizations/employee-onboarding-and-succession-white-paper.md

 {% endcallout %}

 {% callout note %}
 Bitwarden has an Emergency Access feature which can allow a designated user to view or take over your Personal Vault.
 While not intended as a password-reset feature, some Bitwarden users have found this to be a helpful option.
 Setting an Emergency Access designee is part of our Premium Account which is also included with any of our Family, Teams, or Enterprise plans.
-See our [help note on Emergency] Access(https://bitwarden.com/help/article/emergency-access/).
+See our [help note on Emergency Access](https://bitwarden.com/help/article/emergency-access/).
 {% endcallout %}

 ### A wide range of cross-platform client applications